What is MDMA Therapy

-When ingested under safe, controlled circumstances by someone who has been given explicit instructions on how much should be taken, MDMA can produce an extremely beneficial effect such as alleviating symptoms associated with PTSD (post-traumatic stress disorder), anxiety disorders, including social phobia and OCD (obsessive-compulsive disorder), and depression.
+When ingested under safe, controlled circumstances by someone who has been given explicit instructions on how much should be taken, MDMA can produce an extremely beneficial effect such as alleviating symptoms associated with PTSD (post-traumatic stress disorder), anxiety disorders like situational anxiety, including social phobia and OCD (obsessive-compulsive disorder), and depression.

 MDMA gained popularity as a street drug in the 1980s and remains listed as a Schedule 1 narcotic according to the Drug Enforcement Administration (DEA) due to its high potential for abuse, harm, or addiction.
 That said, MDMA therapy has been designated as a “breakthrough therapy” by the Food and Drug Administration (FDA) in the United States.